PMizz13/ma-browser-card/README.md

 Go to **Settings → Devices & Services → Music Assistant → Configure**.
 Look at the URL in your browser, it will contain something like config_entry=01JNBHFPQSJY03ANJ6XXF053W2.
 That string is your `config_entry_id`.

+### Setting Your Width
+Create a grid card with 1 column (or multiple if desired) and place this card inside it.
+This is the easiest way to control how wide you want the card to be.

 ### Getting an MA access token (optional)

 The `ma_token` is only needed for the **Recently Played** section on the home screen.
 Without it everything else works fine.